Posted on March 26, 2023KennCo Insurance26th March 2023

-The CVRT ensures that your van meets the basic safety standards are necessary to drive on roads in Ireland.
-There has been an increase on the emphasis on vehicle safety in Ireland in the past decade.
-Owners of vans and large vehicles are now required to carry out regular checks including daily walk around checks.
+The CVRT ensures that your van meets the basic safety standards necessary to drive on roads in Ireland.
+There has been an increase in the emphasis on vehicle safety in Ireland in the past decade.
+Owners of vans and large vehicles are now required to carry out regular checks, including daily walk-around checks.

 How to prepare for the test